At a glance

-- Many of Kaiser’s plans are five star-rated, which is the highest rating for a Medicare Advantage plan.
+- Many of Kaiser’s plans are 5-star rated, which is the highest rating for a Medicare Advantage plan.

-Keep reading to find out more about what types of Medicare Advantage plans the Kaiser organization offers as well as where you can find them.
+Keep reading to find out more about what types of Medicare Advantage plans Kaiser offers as well as where you can find them.

-The following are examples of Kaiser Permanente Medicare Advantage plan offerings.
-Levels of coverage often depend upon the plan selected and region where a person lives.
-You can shop these plans using Medicare.gov’s plan finder.
+The following are examples of Kaiser’s Medicare Advantage plan offerings.
+Levels of coverage often depend on the plan you select and the region where you live.

-Kaiser’s health maintenance organization (HMO) plans are those that require you to have an in-network primary care physician that you see for preventive care as well as when you are ill or need further medical attention.
+Kaiser’s Health Maintenance Organization (HMO) plans require you to have an in-network primary care physician.
+You’ll see this provider for preventive care and when you are ill or need further medical attention.
 If you need specialty care, your primary care provider can refer you to an in-network specialist.

 In addition to these services, Kaiser’s Medicare Advantage HMO plans often include additional services, such as a SilverSneakers membership.
-This enables you to participate in exercise programs at participating facilities as well as several home fitness programs.
+This gives you membership to exercise programs at participating gym facilities, as well as several home fitness programs.
 They also offer prescription drug coverage that includes a mail-order pharmacy.

-Kaiser’s preferred provider organization (PPO) plans separate providers (and the subsequent costs for seeing them) into two tiers.
-The first is “participating provider,” which results in lower out-of-pocket costs to you.
-The second is “non-participating provider,” in which you can see any licensed provider, but may have to pay coinsurance or even full up-front costs before submitting claims for reimbursement.
+Kaiser’s Preferred Provider Organization (PPO) plans separate providers (and the costs for seeing them) into two tiers.
+The first is “participating provider,” which has lower out-of-pocket costs.
+The second is “nonparticipating provider,” in which you can see any licensed provider, but may have to pay coinsurance or even full upfront costs before submitting claims for reimbursement.

 A PPO plan is different from an HMO in that you do not need a referral to see a specialist.
 However, Kaiser’s plan will likely require pre-certification before you have a scheduled outpatient surgery, radiology procedure, or complex lab work.

 While many Kaiser Medicare Advantage plans include prescription drug coverage, you can also purchase prescription drug (Medicare Part D) plans separately from Kaiser.
-These include a prescription “formulary” that separates prescriptions into tiers.
-Low or generic tier medications are the least expensive while premium tiers are usually name-brand and more expensive drugs.
+These include a prescription “formulary” list of covered prescriptions that is divided into tiers.
+Low or generic tier medications are the least expensive, while premium tiers are usually name-brand and more expensive drugs.

-Choosing Kaiser-affiliated pharmacies or Kaiser’s mail-order pharmacy is often a way to experience cost savings.
+Choosing Kaiser-affiliated pharmacies or Kaiser’s mail-order pharmacy is often a way to get better cost savings.

 Kaiser currently offers Medicare Advantage plans in the following states:

-Kaiser Medicare Advantage plans provide different aspects of coverage depending upon what plan you choose and where you live.
+Kaiser Medicare Advantage plans provide different aspects of coverage depending on what plan you choose and where you live.
 However, some general examples of what a plan may cover include:

-- Traditional Medicare Part A and Part B: Medicare requires a Medicare Advantage plan cover the same aspects of care as original Medicare.
+- Original Medicare (Part A and Part B): Medicare requires a Medicare Advantage plan cover the same aspects of care as original Medicare.
 You’ll still receive hospital and medical benefits from a Kaiser Medicare Advantage plan.

-- Preventive care services: often offered at no to low cost, including blood pressure, cholesterol, and colorectal cancer screenings (for adults older than age 50).
+- Preventive care services.
+These benefits are often offered at no to low cost, including blood pressure, cholesterol, and colorectal cancer screenings (for adults older than age 50).

 Many plans also offer SilverSneakers programs, which are preventive fitness and wellness programs.

-You can find Medicare Advantage plans (as well we Medicare Part D and Medigap) in your area through searching Medicare.gov’s plan finder.
-The following are some examples of cities across the country and costs for their Kaiser Medicare Advantage plans.
+You can find Kaiser Medicare Advantage plans in your area by searching Medicare.gov’s plan finder.
+The following are some examples of cities across the country where these plans are offered and their costs for 2022.

-Remember these plan costs do not include the Part B premium for Medicare, which you’ll have to pay in addition to any premium for your Part C plan.
+These plan costs do not include the Part B premium for Medicare, which you’ll have to pay in addition to any premium for your Part C plan.